 The powder form of meth or speed can contain additives and produces an intense high, but not as strong and quick acting as crystal meth.
 Base, another form of meth, is a sticky, oily substance injected or swallowed and is not as pure as ice or crystal meth.
 Higher purity produces a more intense high and increases the addictive risk.

-Another difference between the two lies in their risk of overdose.
-As potency increases, toxicity increases, and overdose is more probable.
+Another difference when analyzing meth vs. crystal meth lies in their risk of overdose.
+As potency increases, toxicity increases and overdose is more probable.
 When the purity of meth increases, dopamine production increases, which leads to binging behaviors.
 These continual urges to use can result in a higher risk of overdose and death.